nteract/docs/user-guides/getting-started-with-nteract.md

 # Getting started with nteract

 Interactive notebooks are a great tool for data scientists, hobbyists, and programmers looking to document their code, experiment with models, generate visualizations, and prototype code.
 The Jupyter notebook format is one of the most popular interactive notebook formats and is supported by the nteract ecosystem.
-This user guide will help you get set up with the basics of the nteract application.
+This user guide will help you get set up with the basics of the nteract notebook app.

 ### Setting up the nteract desktop application